DeutscheSoft/aux-widgets/doc/docs/Angular.md

 ## Binding options using `auxBind`

-Binding backend values to AUX widget options can be done simply by setting the property.
+Binding backend values to A.UX widget options can be done simply by setting the property.
 However, when doing this while a user is interacting with the widget leads to very poor user experience.
 For instance, a fader value would jump while being dragged if the back end connection has network delay.

 The `auxBind` can be used to prevent such issues when binding options to backend data.
-It internally uses the `DebounceBinding` class which is part of AUX.
+It internally uses the `DebounceBinding` class which is part of A.UX.
 It delays received values

 * while the `interacting` option is `true` on a widget or